Last updated on June 22nd, 2019 at 08:22 pm

 Address: Choi Hung Estate, Wong Tai Sin, Kowloon, Hong Kong

 Nearest station: Choi Hung MTR Exit C4 – turn left once you have exited the tunnel and the playground is on top of the carpark

 在 Instagram 查看這則貼文

 Also in Sai Wan, the Instagram Pier is so named because of its popularity for instagrammers and photographers alike.
 It is actually a shipping container pier but somehow it’s open for everyone to enter.
 Its trademark include the black and yellow striped stopper, a depression where water collects after rain that makes for a perfect reflection. it is also an amazing place to catch the sunset!

 How to get there: Take the tram to Whitty Street or the MTR to Hong Kong University station and walk towards the coast at the end of the promenade.

 Graham Street Grafitti

 Hidden in the streets of SoHo district in Central, the Graham Street Graffiti is easy to miss if you aren’t paying attention.
-As mentioned in my Central and Admiralty half day guide, it consists of a colourful array of old-fashioned, Chinese style “Tong” buildings against a vivid blue background.
+As mentioned in my Central and Admiralty guide, it consists of a colourful array of old-fashioned, Chinese style “Tong” buildings against a vivid blue background.
 The fact that it’s painted on a sloped street along its steps makes it even more unique.
 While the graffiti is well photographed, you must be careful on the street as it is a road used by many cars.

 Address: Graham Street, Central